zhangyj03/zhangyj03/README.md

 -->

-- 🔭 I’m currently an undergraduate in the School of Artificial Intelligence, Nanjing University(NJUAI).
+- 👨‍🎓 I’m currently an undergraduate in the School of Artificial Intelligence, Nanjing University(NJUAI).
+- ✍ I'm currently learning how to be a great AI researcher and algorithm engineer.
+- 📫 How to reach me: ggzhangyunji@gmail.com